-Mental health disorders rank third after heart disease and cancer as the largest causes of illness related burden in Australia.
+Mental health conditions rank alongside heart disease and cancer as leading causes of serious health impact in Australia.

-In a historic partnership between researchers and the consumer and carer movement in Australia, the Psychosis Australia Trust was established to build on the work of the Australian Psychosis Research Network (APRN) and the Australasian Schizophrenia Conference (ASC).
-The Mental Illness Fellowship of Australia (MIFA) auspices Psychosis Australia, and provides Secretariat support to the Trustees in their work.
+The Psychosis Australia Trust was established through a unique partnership between researchers and people with lived experience, building on the work of the Australian Psychosis Research Network (APRN) and the Australasian Schizophrenia Conference (ASC).
+It is auspiced by the Mental Illness Fellowship of Australia (MIFA), which also provides secretariat support to the Trustees.

 Psychotic disorders account for more than 75% of public mental health services expenditure.